High-electron-mobility transistor: Electrostatic mechanism

 The Fermi level of the gate metal is matched to the pinning point, which is 1.2 eV below the conduction band.
 With the reduced AlGaAs layer thickness, the electrons supplied by donors in the AlGaAs layer are insufficient to pin the layer.
 As a result, band bending is moving upward and the two-dimensional electrons gas does not appear.
 When a positive voltage greater than the threshold voltage is applied to the gate, electrons accumulate at the interface and form a two-dimensional electron gas.

+Modulation doping in HEMTs

+An important aspect of HEMTs is that the band discontinuities across the conduction and valence bands can be modified separately.
+This allows the type of carriers in and out of the device to be controlled.
+As HEMTs require electrons to be the main carriers, a graded doping can be applied in one of the materials, thus making the conduction band discontinuity smaller and keeping the valence band discontinuity the same.
+This diffusion of carriers leads to the accumulation of electrons along the boundary of the two regions inside the narrow band gap material.
+The accumulation of electrons leads to a very high current in these devices.
+The term "modulation doping" refers to the fact that the dopants are spatially in a different region from the current carrying electrons.
+This technique was invented by Horst Störmer at Bell Labs.

 Manufacture

 MODFETs can be manufactured by epitaxial growth of a strained SiGe layer.
 In the strained layer, the germanium content increases linearly to around 40-50%.
 This concentration of germanium allows the formation of a quantum well structure with a high conduction band offset and a high density of very mobile charge carriers.
 The end result is a FET with ultra-high switching speeds and low noise.
 InGaAs/AlGaAs, AlGaN/InGaN, and other compounds are also used in place of SiGe.
 InP and GaN are starting to replace SiGe as the base material in MODFETs because of their better noise and power ratios.